Skip to contents

 Setting Description

-Classification Folder Source of CSV/MAT classifications
+Classification Folder Source of CSV/H5/MAT classifications (both local and dashboard mode)

-ROI Data Folder IFCB raw files (ROI/ADC/HDR)
+ROI/PNG Data Folder IFCB raw files (ROI/ADC/HDR) or extracted PNG sample folders (local mode only)

 PNG Output Folder Where organized images go